 The remuneration packages of senior staff fall within these bands:

-Links to Constitution for Wexford Arts Centre CLG and Annual Report and Audited Accounts for 2017 below.
+Links to Constitution for Wexford Arts Centre CLG and most recent Audited accounts and Annual report below.

 Rosemary Hayes, Chairperson